No playroom? No problem. Learn how to organize toys without a playroom.

 A bookshelf can hold your books and your kid’s books.
 If you have younger kids, consider using the lower shelf for kids’ books so they can easily access them.

 Baskets, bins, and buckets are your best friends.
 You cannot go wrong with these.
 Not only do they contain toys but they also look cute.
 Pick out ones that fit your home decor style and you are set!
 My favorite place to buy baskets is at TJ Max or Marshalls.
 See how I used a drawer container to store Barbies!

 Organize toys according to type.

-Yes, I am the mom with the separated toys.
+Yes, I am the mom with the separate toys.
 This has been very helpful for us because the kids can pull out the blocks or the magnet dolls to play with and not be searching everywhere for all of the items.
-I like to keep all of the kitchen stuff inside of the toy kitchen in little baskets.
+I like to keep all of the kitchen stuff inside the toy kitchen in little baskets.
 This helps keep it all in one place.

 Since your toys are going to be organized by type just go ahead and add a label to it.
 I love using my label maker to label everything.
 As the kids get older this helps them see where things go.

 Use closet space.

 We currently have our games in the closet.
 In the boys’ closet, there are bins holding their Legos and superhero toys.

 Declutter toys regularly.